eong93/GBDXMaps.github.io/_posts/2017-3-3-building-detection-large-scale.md

 In summary, we found that:

-+ DRA increases accuracy.
++ DRA of the 16-bit ACOMP'd imagery increases accuracy.
 This is rather surprising since DRA is an operation which reduces the image information content.
 Along this line of thought, we suspect that more training time and/or more training data are required to harness the full potential of 16-bit imagery.

 + The spatial distribution of the training data has a crucial impact on accuracy.
 If training data collection has to be restricted to one area using a mosaic can help a model generalize to other areas.

 + JPEG compression has no impact on the performance.
 This is good news; compressed imagery takes up much less space than uncompressed imagery and the cost-savings could be very significant at a global scale.

-Keep in mind that these observations were derived for a particular use case in a specific part of the world, and are not meant to be used as guidelines.
+These observations were derived for a particular use case in a specific part of the world, and are not meant to be used as guidelines.
 More investigation for diverse use cases and geographical locations is required to reach meaningful conclusions.

 Perhaps more important than the accuracy viewpoint is the fact that the framework presented here can be used to achieve tremendous search area reduction when looking for sparse settlements over large areas.
 For a model trained on 5000 samples, the precision at 90% recall is about 30%.
 That sounds quite bad, yet, in reality, what this means is that the model can single out 27300 locations out of 845000 candidates; a 96.8% search area reduction.
 It is much faster and economic to run a crowdsourcing campaign to remove the false positives from 27300 detections, than to collect labels for 850000 chips.